Narrative Theory-Driven LLM Methods for Automatic Story Generation and Understanding: A Survey: Narrative Theories in the modern NLP pipeline

 \subsection{Modeling}

 At the modeling stage, pre-trained language models offer flexibility across a range of tasks, which can broadly be divided into understanding and generation.
-In this survey, we classify narrative generation tasks as those requiring the output to be a narrative or a summary, while understanding tasks produce annotations or classifications.
+In this survey, we classify narrative generation tasks as those requiring the output to be a narrative, while understanding tasks output annotations, summaries or classifications.
 Some tasks combine both, such as iteratively evaluating and improving narrative generation \citep{chen-si-2024-reflections}.
-This section outlines these tasks and their significance for narratology and real-world applications.

-For story understanding, narrative theories are applied similarly to the labeling process.
-While the labeling process uses human annotators, the modeling process tries to expand the labeling capacities using LLMs that are used and/or trained to label texts or sections of texts to make classifications \citep{brei-etal-2025-classifying}, produce structured datasets \citep{shen_heart-felt_2024}, or construct graphs \citep{hamilton-etal-2025-city}.
-If a large parameter model is used in the labeling process, then the modeling process usually attempts to increase the performance of a smaller model.
-The measurement of performance is explored in Section \ref{sec7_1_3}.
-Using LLMs, the produced labels can be scalar scores \citep{chhun-etal-2022-human,sui_confabulation_2024}, textual \citep{hobson-etal-2024-story,zhou-etal-2024-large}, or vector embeddings \citep{hatzel-biemann-2024-story} During this stage, researchers employ LLM techniques such as prompt engineering and fine-tuning, which we explore more in Section \ref{sec7}.

-Here are some examples. \cite{troiano_clause-atlas_2024} use GPT-3.5-turbo to classify grammatical clauses within sentences and identify associated characters.
-Zero-shot and few-shot prompts are employed, guided by \cite{berman1997narrative}.
-Similarly, \cite{piper-etal-2024-social} fine-tune Phi-3 (7B) with several prompting strategies (base, detailed, one-shot, many-shot) with a framework inspired by \cite{moretti2011network,woloch2009one}, which classifies five interaction types between characters: communicating, thinking, observing, touching, and associating.
-To examine the relationship between LLM confabulation and narrativity, \cite{sui_confabulation_2024} measure “narrativity” using a fine-tuned ELECTRA-large classifier the DEAM metric (a RoBERTa based binary classifier for dialogue coherence).
-Logistic and beta regression models quantify associations between narrativity, hallucination labels, and coherence, revealing significant links between higher narrativity and confabulated outputs.

-\cite{yamshchikov-tikhonov-2023-wrong} argue that narrative generation is essential for advancing AI and NLP, as narratives contain causal inference using natural language, and the communicative possibilities of narrative can improve human-machine interaction, thus development in narrative generation would support improvement in causality, inference, and explainable AI.
-Related NLP subtasks include identifying sentiment, topics, characters, dialogue, and events \citep{chun_aistorysimilarity_2024}.
-Narrative generation also intersects with non-story and non-narrative LLM research areas that appear unrelated at first glance, but become crucial to topics such as benchmarking Tree-of-Thought prompting \citep{yao2023tree}, testing Theory of Mind reasoning \citep{sarangi-etal-2025-decompose}, analysing LLM hallucinations \citep{sui_confabulation_2024}, measuring psychological depth \citep{harel-canada-etal-2024-measuring}, speaker identification \citep{gobara-etal-2025-speaker}, and assessing cultural bias \citep{naous-etal-2024-beer}.